discentem/nanomdmsandbox/README.md

 ### Destroying Terraform Infra

 > :warning: **You may have to manually delete some components of an RDS after running `terraform destroy`.
+See this [github issue](https://github.com/hashicorp/terraform-provider-aws/issues/4597#issuecomment-912910432) for more info.

 ## Containers